Education in Indonesia: Public primary and secondary education

-A style of pedagogy prevails inside public-school classrooms that emphasises rote learning and deference to the authority of the teacher.
-Although the youngest children are sometimes allowed to use their local language, by the third year of primary school nearly all instruction is conducted in Indonesian.
-Teachers customarily do not ask questions of individual students; rather, a standard teaching technique is to narrate a historical event or to describe a mathematical problem, pausing at key junctures to allow the students to call out responses that "fill in the blanks".
-By not identifying individual problems of students and retaining an emotionally distanced demeanor, teachers are said to show themselves to be patient, which is considered admirable.

-Children ages six-to-twelve attend primary school, called Sekolah Dasar (SD).
+Children aged six to twelve attend primary school, called Sekolah Dasar (SD).
 As of 2014, most elementary schools are government-operated public schools, accounting for 90.29% of all elementary schools in Indonesia.
-Students spend six years in primary school, though some schools offer an accelerated learning program in which students who perform well can complete the level in five years.
+Students generally spend six years in primary school but may finish in five through an accelerated learning programme.
+Although the youngest children are sometimes allowed to use their local language, nearly all instruction is conducted in Indonesian by the third year of primary school.

-Three years of junior high school (Sekolah Menengah Pertama, or SMP) follow elementary school.
-Some schools offer an accelerated learning program in which students who perform well can complete the level in two years.

-There are academic and vocational junior high schools that lead to senior-level diplomas.
-There are also "domestic science" junior high schools for girls.
+Three years (or two through an accelerated learning programme) of junior high school (Sekolah Menengah Pertama, or SMP) follow elementary school.
+Specialised options include academic and vocational junior high schools that lead to senior-level diplomas and "domestic science" junior high schools for girls.

-After completion, they may attend three years of high school (Sekolah Menengah Atas or SMA).
-Some high schools offer an accelerated learning program so students who perform well can complete their level in two years.
-Besides high school, students can choose among forty-seven programmes of vocational and pre-professional high school (Sekolah Menengah Kejuruan or SMK), divided in the following fields: technology and engineering, health, arts, craft and tourism, information and communication technologies, agro-business and agro-technology, business management.
-Each requires three years of study.
-At the senior high school level, three-year agricultural, veterinary, and forestry schools are open to students who have graduated from an academic junior high school.
+After completing junior high school, students may attend three years (or two through an accelerated learning programme) of high school (Sekolah Menengah Atas, or SMA).
+Students who do not wish to attend traditional high schools can choose from forty-seven programmes of vocational and pre-professional high school (Sekolah Menengah Kejuruan, or SMK), divided into the following fields: technology and engineering, health, arts, crafts and tourism, information and communication technologies, agribusiness and agrotechnology, and business management.
+Students may also attend agricultural, veterinary, and forestry schools.

 Special schools at the junior and senior levels teach hotel management, legal clerking, plastic arts, and music.

-Students with disabilities orspecial needs may opt to be enrolled in a separate school from the mainstream called Sekolah Luar Biasa (SLB, lit.
-Extraordinary School).
+Students with disabilities or special needs may opt to be enrolled in a separate school from the mainstream called Sekolah Luar Biasa (SLB, Extraordinary School).